Quantis AI Trading

 Cut fast, let winners run, survive

-Two extra intraday risk-checks (10:30 + 13:30 CT) plus midday hunt for trouble.
-Losers are cut fast at −1.5×ATR or −7%; winners move to breakeven, bank a third at +1.5×ATR, then ride a trailing Chandelier with no fixed cap.
-Survival mechanics run continuously — drawdown ladder (−10/−20/−25%), VIX kill-switch, margin-distance gate, a fast-reversal trigger, and an into-the-close de-lever.
-Friday's Opus review grades and runs the kill-check.
+Two intraday risk-checks (10:30 + 13:30 CT) plus midday hunt for trouble.
+Single-name losers are cut fast at −1.5×ATR or −7%; winners move to breakeven, bank a third at +1.5×ATR, then ride a Chandelier trail.
+Survival runs continuously — drawdown ladder (−10/−20/−25%), VIX kill-switch, margin-distance gate, fast-reversal trigger, and a de-lever to flat into every close.
+A deadman watchdog flattens the book if the routines ever stall.
+Friday's Opus review runs an alpha/beta attribution and the kill-check.

 Stack